 Geoffrey Supran is a Research Associate in the Department of the History of Science at Harvard University.
-Working alongside Professor Naomi Oreskes, he investigates the history of global warming politics; particularly the climate communications, denial, and delay tactics of fossil fuel interests.
-Geoffrey is also a Postdoctoral Affiliate with Professor Jessika Trancik at the Institute for Data, Systems and Society at Massachusetts Institute of Technology (MIT).
+Working alongside Professor Naomi Oreskes at Harvard, Geoffrey uses quantitative and qualitative applied social science techniques to study the history of global warming politics; particularly the climate denial, delay, and propaganda tactics of fossil fuel interests.

 Geoffrey’s research and organizing have been covered by most major news outlets.
 He is also a frequent contributor and commentator in international media, such as PBS Newshour, The New York Times, The LA Times, The Financial Times, and The Guardian.

-Geoffrey’s academic publications include the first ever peer-reviewed analysis of ExxonMobil’s 40-year history of climate change communications, which demonstrated that the company has misled the public.
-It was the seventh most talked-about climate change article of 2017, with global news coverage reaching a potential audience of half a billion people, and it was cited by Anderson Cooper during CNN's 2019 U.S. Democratic presidential Climate Town Hall.
-Geoffrey has briefed U.S. Senators and Governors, testified as an expert witness to European (EU) Parliament and the Philippines Commission on Human Rights, and co-authored several amicus briefs in support of climate litigation.
+Geoffrey’s academic publications include the first ever peer-reviewed analysis of ExxonMobil’s 40-year history of climate change communications, which demonstrated that the company misled the public about climate science and its implications.
+It was the seventh most talked-about climate change article of 2017, with global news coverage reaching a potential audience of half a billion people.
+During CNN's 2019 U.S. Democratic presidential Climate Town Hall, the study was cited by Anderson Cooper to question Joe Biden about “hold[ing] fossil fuel corporations and executives who’ve lied to the public accountable.”
+The study is also cited in numerous city, county, and state lawsuits against ExxonMobil and other fossil fuel companies.
+Geoffrey has briefed U.S. Senators and Governors, testified as an expert witness to EU Parliament and the Philippines Commission on Human Rights, and co-authored several amicus briefs in support of climate litigation.

-During his PhD at MIT, Geoffrey’s research included assessing the costs and carbon intensities of the 125 most popular cars in America, and engineering next-generation LEDs and solar cells using nanomaterials called quantum-dots.
+During his PhD at MIT, Geoffrey’s research included assessing the costs and carbon intensities of the 125 most popular cars in America and inventing patented next-generation LEDs using nanomaterials called quantum-dots.
 Geoffrey’s review of quantum-dot LEDs in Nature Photonics is the most highly cited in its field.